-Member roles (i.e., which type of team members are in the SCRUM team as well as their responsibilities)
+People - (i.e., which team members are on the Scrum team and their accountabilities).

-Certain artifacts that team members must participate in creating
+Certain artifacts that team members must help create.

 A set of rules and commitments that apply to quality, how work is to be done, and goals they are working towards.

-As the set of rules is clearly defined, an environment is created where each team member knows their responsibilities and everybody outside the team can easily understand what progress is being made.
+As the rules are clear, an environment is created where each team member knows their role and accountabilities, and everybody outside the team can easily understand what progress is being made.

-The SCRUM Guide is a document written by Ken Schwaber and Jeff Sutherland (the inventors of SCRUM) that outlines all the rules of SCRUM.
-The SCRUM Guide describes SCRUM as follows:
+The Scrum Guide is a document written by Ken Schwaber and Jeff Sutherland (the inventors of Scrum) that outlines all the rules of Scrum.
+The guide describes Scrum as follows:

-As mentioned above, SCRUM is a framework and not a method for effective software delivery and building products.
-The distinction between framework and method is an important one in SCRUM.
+As mentioned above, Scrum is a framework and not a method for effective software delivery and building products.
+Therefore, the distinction between framework and method is an important one in Scrum.